danswick/map-template/README.md

   features that are in range
 - Switch on/off the Bicycling related data layers
   * This switch toggles the bicycle paths and bikeshare stations
-- Switch on/off the Transit related data lauers
+- Switch on/off the Transit related data layers
   * This switch toggles MUNI routes and stops, and BART stops
 - Hit the `Export` button
   * This downloads a map in a size fit for printing a 11in x 13in map at 72 dpi.
+- Note: The export is the map only and does not include a title or legend.
+If you want a legend, we recommend either recreating the legend in a graphics software tool or taking a screenshot of the legend from the application.

 ## Updating the Backing Data